Lando Vannata: Ultimate Fighting Championship

 Vannata faced promotional newcomer Marcos Rosa Mariano on February 10, 2019, at UFC 234.
 He won the fight via a submission in round one.

 Vannata faced Marc Diakiese on September 28, 2019, at UFC Fight Night 160.
 He lost the fight via unanimous decision.

 Vannata faced Yancy Medeiros on February 15, 2020, at UFC Fight Night 167.
 He won the fight via unanimous decision.

-A rematch with Bobby Green took place on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
+A rematch with Bobby Green took place on August 1, 2020, at UFC Fight Night 173.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Vannata moved down to featherweight and faced Mike Grundy at UFC 262 on May 15, 2021.
 He won his 145 lb debut via split decision.

 Vannata was scheduled to face Tucker Lutz on November 13, 2021, at UFC Fight Night 197.
 However, the contest was cancelled in late October as Lutz was removed from the event in favor of another bout.

 Vannata faced Charles Jourdain on April 23, 2022, at UFC Fight Night 205.
 He lost the fight via a guillotine choke in round one.

 Vannata was scheduled to face Andre Fili on September 17, 2022, at UFC Fight Night 210.
 However, Vannata was forced to pull from the event due to injury.

 Vannata faced Daniel Zellhuber on April 15, 2023, at UFC on ESPN 44.
 He lost the fight via unanimous decision.

-Vannata was scheduled to face Mike Breeden on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
+Vannata was scheduled to face Mike Breeden on August 12, 2023, at UFC on ESPN 51.
 However, Vannata pulled out in early August and was replaced by Terrance McKinney.

 Vannata was scheduled to face James Llontop on April 27, 2024, at UFC on ESPN 55.
 However, Vannata pulled out for unknown reasons, was replaced by Gabriel Green and subsequently replaced by Chris Padilla.

+After a three-year absence, Vannata faced Darrius Flowers on April 4, 2026 at UFC Fight Night 272.
+At the weigh-ins, Flowers weighed in at 156.6 pounds, half a pound over the lightweight non-title fight limit, so the bout proceeded at catchweight with Flowers forfeiting 20 percent of his purse which went to Vannata.
+He lost the fight by technical knockout in the second round.

+On May 29, 2026, it was reported that Vannata was removed from the UFC roster.

+Personal life

+Vannata has said that his mother is Jewish.
+During a July 2026 visit to Jerusalem, he put on tefillin for the first time at the Western Wall.